Jumperr-labs/stm32_cubemx_sample/README.md

 # STM32 Build Server example
-A sample repo to demonstrate how CI works on STM32 projects.
+A sample repo to demonstrate how continuous integration works on STM32 projects.
 This sample is based on the [following tutorial](https://blog.jumper.io/stm32-build-server/).
 Follow the instructions in the [link](https://blog.jumper.io/stm32-build-server/) to set this up yourself.

 Click here to see the latest build result and artifact on CircleCI - [![CircleCI](https://circleci.com/gh/Jumperr-labs/stm32_cubemx_sample.svg?style=svg)](https://circleci.com/gh/Jumperr-labs/stm32_cubemx_sample)